Beginner’s Guide To SEO

 - Include Table of content – H1, H2, H3 matters

-- Make sure your site theme is mobile friendly, lightweight and load fast
+- Make sure your site theme is mobile-friendly, lightweight, indexed and load fast

 As explained in the above sections, Google has been very busy introducing a number of algorithms over a period of time.

-The following infographic by Miller Media Management beautifully illustrates and explains the Google algorithms updates in detailed.
+The following infographic by Miller Media Management beautifully illustrates and explains the Google algorithms updates in detail.

 Take Home Message

-It took me a while to fully grasp many of the concepts when I started my blogging’s journey.
+It took me a while to fully grasp many of the concepts when I started my blogging journey.

 I find that the more I embrace it, the easier it has become to implement it in my content.

 I encourage you, my dear fellow entrepreneur and blogger, to take your time to learn the basics of SEO.